bt3gl/building_blog/content/wargames_narnia.md

 ### Step 4: Writing and Applying the Exploit

-We know that the Stack has size of 272 bytes and that the return address is **0xffffd5dc**.
+We know that the Stack has a size of 272 bytes and that the return address is **0xffffd5dc**.
 If we add the return address, it sums to 276.

 Now we have some freedom to choose where to place our shellcode.
 Let's say, we place it somewhere in the middle, say, at the position 134.
 In the memory, we get: ```0xffffd5cc - 134 = 0xffffd546```.